Click Here First!

 Refrigerators.
 I’m willing to bet many of us don’t really think about how truly amazing modern technology is, especially something like the refrigerator.
 It singlehandedly solved one of humanity’s biggest issues when we were just hunter-gatherers roaming the plains: food preservation.
 For thousands of years, the best we could do to preserve our food was to either eat it immediately, or salt it and eat it a few days later.
 Nowadays, we can keep items in the refrigerator for months on end without risking any environmental degradation or exposure.
 So, if a convenience like the refrigerator could only be made through magic, and nothing else, what would it look like?
 That was the idea behind the Runekeeper.
 In order to understand how it functions, I must first explain the magic behind it.

 So, how does the Runekeeper work?
 It’s actually one of my more simple Myth Tech devices.
 Basically, a Frost Mage/Water Mage carves a set of three frost runes, locking them into a grid, and with the corresponding sigils, said runes will ‘draw in’ ambient magic that is attuned to their magic, making anything surrounding it cold.
-You stack these runes up in just right the order, put them into an iron box, line the interior of the device with iron as well to help keep it cold and prevent degradation, and voila!
+You stack these runes up in just right the order, put them into an iron box, line the interior of the device with insulating metals to help keep it cold and prevent degradation, and voila!
 You have a Runekeeper.

 But that’s not a satisfactory answer, still, is it?
 What the heck is a rune, and what the heck is a sigil?